Readers' and Journalists' Advisory Panels

 The panel has provided useful feedback and suggestions on early drafts of IPSO’s guidance on a range of subjects and they discuss a variety of topics about journalism including the Editors’ Code, and the factors which influence editorial standards.

-The current Chair is Ruth Sawtell, a member of the Board, who is invited to address IPSO’s Board at least once a year with an update on the panel’s work.
+The current Chair is Martin Trepte, a member of the Board, who is invited to address IPSO’s Board at least once a year with an update on the panel’s work.

 Current panel members:

-- Dan Townend is a news editor for the Daily Express and an Associate Professor at Kingston University
+- Dan Townend is a news editor for the Daily Express and a former Associate Professor at Kingston University.

 - Mark Russell is the Managing Editor for Vogue.